Follow Di Brown’s footsteps as she visits Arendzicht Eagles Nest in Lamberts Bay, South Africa

 Take a boat trip and explore this fascinating coast from the boat deck.
-Bookings can be made at Isabella’s Restaurant in the harbour.
+Bookings can be made at Isabella’s Restaurant in the harbor.
 Or book a guided tour via the Lambert’s Bay Tourism office: 027 432 1000 [email protected]

 Find Arendzicht Eagles Nest Guesthouse in Lambert’s Bay on the West Coast Way Wild Route.

 Contact: (c) +27 (0)83 458 1575 | [email protected] | westcoasteaglesnest.co.za

 Visit Teubes Lambert’s Bay Tasting Room and Restaurant